*This post may contain affiliate links. Please read our disclosure policy for more info.

-I try to keep my perishables to a minimum, but there’s a huge difference between a high quality cooler and cheap one.
+I try to keep my perishables to a minimum, but there’s a huge difference between a high-quality cooler and a cheap one.

 If you have a larger budget and ample power supply, you may also look into a portable electric refrigerator for pickup truck camping.